- This event has passed.

 By helping young people to surface their tracks, particularly the unproductive ones, they can proactively decide which behaviors and thoughts to change.
 Programs using the CABCAA model are in use throughout Australia and are being piloted in the United States.
 Some versions specifically target the negative impact of trauma on learning and behavior.
 Studies have shown that the programs lead to an improvement in the areas of depression, aggression, anxiety, and self-destructive behavior.

-This edWebinar will be of interest to teachers and school and district leaders at the elementary through higher education levels.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to teachers and school and district leaders at the elementary through higher education levels.

 About the Presenter